liam866/RAG-Chatbot/README.md

 # Local RAG FAQ Chatbot

-A self-contained FAQ chatbot designed to run locally via Docker Compose.
-It connects to a local Ollama instance to perform retrieval-augmented generation (RAG) over a Markdown-based knowledge base.
+A self-contained FAQ chatbot designed to run entirely locally via Docker Compose.
+It uses a local Ollama instance to perform Retrieval-Augmented Generation (RAG) over a Markdown-based knowledge base, delivering verifiable answers grounded in your documents.

+---

+## Problem & Solution

+Large Language Models (LLMs) often hallucinate - providing confident but incorrect answers without verifiable sources.
+This project tackles that by:

+- **Grounding answers in an auditable, local knowledge base** (Markdown files).
+- **Refusing to answer when evidence is insufficient**, preventing misinformation.
+- **Including precise citations** for every response, ensuring traceability.

+---

+## How It Works

+The chatbot implements a standard RAG pipeline:

+1. **Ingestion & Sync**
+   On startup, Markdown files in `/kb` are parsed, chunked by headings, hashed, and synchronized with a persistent vector store (ChromaDB).
+Only new or changed chunks are updated.

+2. **Embedding**
+   Chunks are embedded using a local Ollama embedding model (`all-minilm:22m`) for efficient semantic search.

+3. **Retrieval**
+   User queries are embedded and matched against stored chunks via cosine similarity.
+Only chunks exceeding a relevance threshold (0.65) are used; otherwise, the system declines to answer.

+4. **Generation**
+   The local Ollama LLM (`qwen2.5:7b-instruct`) generates answers strictly based on retrieved context, avoiding hallucination.

+5. **Citation**
+   Responses include source metadata (file name, heading, and line range) for transparency.

+---

 ## Key Features

-- **Fully Local & Private**: All components run within your environment.
-No data is transmitted outside your network.
+- **Fully Local & Private:** No data leaves your environment.
-- **Retrieval-Augmented Generation (RAG)**: Answers are grounded in your documentation, reducing hallucinations and providing clear, verifiable source citations.
+- **RAG with Verified Sources:** Answers are grounded and auditable.
-- **Ollama Powered**: Integrates with local Ollama models for both embedding (all-minilm:22m) and generation (qwen2.5:7b-instruct).
-- **Persistent Vector Store**: Uses ChromaDB for efficient, persistent storage of embeddings, with data stored locally in the ./chroma_data directory.
+- **Persistent Vector Store:** Uses ChromaDB to store embeddings locally (`./chroma_data`).
-- **Automatic Synchronization**: Automatically synchronizes the vector store with the /kb directory on startup, processing only new or modified files.
+- **Automatic KB Sync:** Updates only new or modified files on startup.
-- **Relevance Filtering**: Applies cosine similarity with a distance threshold to ensure only relevant documents are used when generating responses.
+- **Relevance Filtering:** Uses cosine similarity to ensure answer quality.

-## How It Works

-The application follows a standard RAG pipeline:

-1. **Sync KB**: On startup, the backend parses .md files from the /kb directory, chunks the content, hashes each chunk, and synchronizes additions, updates, or deletions with the ChromaDB vector store.
-2. **Embed**: New or updated chunks are converted into vector embeddings using the local Ollama embedding model.
-3. **Retrieve**: A user query is embedded and used to retrieve the most similar document chunks from ChromaDB via cosine similarity search.
-Chunks that do not meet the relevance threshold are discarded.
-4. **Generate**: The retrieved context and original question are passed to the local LLM, which generates a response strictly constrained to the provided content.
-5. **Cite**: The final response includes metadata (file name, section heading, and line range) corresponding to the source material.
+- **Powered by Ollama:** Local LLM and embedding models ensure fast, reliable inference.

+---

 ## Prerequisites

-- **Docker and Docker Compose**: Docker and Docker Compose must be installed on your system.
+- Docker & Docker Compose installed
-- **Ollama**: A running Ollama instance accessible from Docker containers.
-Ollama should be configured to listen on a network address (e.g. OLLAMA_HOST=0.0.0.0).
+- Ollama instance running locally or accessible on network (e.g., `OLLAMA_HOST=0.0.0.0`)
-- **Ollama Models**: The required models must be available locally.
-Pull them using:
+- Required Ollama models pulled locally:

 ```sh
 ollama pull qwen2.5:7b-instruct